An Extreme Scattering Event Toward PSR J2313+4253: Results

 \subsection{Secondary Spectra}

 In Figure \ref{fig:secondayevent}, we present a series of secondary spectra observed before, during, and after the ESE.
 The spectrum from an observation during the event contains a detached feature with a significantly larger delay value than the rest of the main scintillation arc.
 This feature was only seen during the event and does not appear in any secondary spectra from before or after the event.
-For the detached feature at $0.6$ $\mu s$, images are created from photons scattered at angles 2-3 times greater than those in the main arc, which terminates at $0.2$ $\mu s$.
+For the detached feature at $0.6$ $\mu s$, images are created from photons scattered at angles around 1.4--1.7 times greater than those in the main arc, which terminates at $0.2$ $\mu s$.
 The main scintillation arc is created from the usual dominant scattering screen, while the detached feature is created by an additional separate structure, which is likely the origin of the ESE.
+The best fit parabola for the scintillation arc curvature corresponding to the secondary spectrum on MJD 60473 is shown in Figure \ref{fig:esearcfit}.
 Based on the screen distance estimates before and during the event, the light emitted from the pulsar is likely first scattered by this ESE lens before being scattered by the primary screen.
 A detached feature like this one seen in our secondary spectrum is indicative of a double-lensing event \citep{Zhu_2023}.

-Figure \ref{fig:lines} shows which epochs' secondary spectra had resolved arcs where curvature could be measured.
 In the secondary spectrum, features with power at larger delays correspond to photons scattered at a larger angle.
 At the time this detached feature is seen, the ESE is at the peak of a cusp (dashed orange line).
 This means that the scattering is at its weakest and the contributing photons are originating from a minium scattering angle.
 At other times during the event, like during the sharp drop in the scintillation bandwidth, the contributing photons are scattered at much higher angles.
 During these epochs, due to our limited range in delay, caused by our finite frequency resolution, we strongly suspect the detached feature is at a delay above the maximum we can resolve and therefore not visible in our secondary spectra.
 This is similar to the detached 1 ms feature identified by \cite{2010ApJ...708..232Bbrisken} and analyzed by \cite{Zhu_2023}, which starts at a higher value on the delay axis and travels down the arc as the event progresses.

 We can estimate the angular scale of features in our secondary spectrum, which is useful to determine the relative position of the main scattering screen and the structure the ESE originates from.
 The angular scale $\theta_{2}$ is found by rearranging Equation \ref{eq:1} \citep{Hill_2003},